Bischofshofen

-Bischofshofen (/de/) is a town in the district of St. Johann im Pongau in the Austrian federal state of Salzburg.
+Bischofshofen (/de/) is a town in the district of St. Johann im Pongau in the Austrian state of Salzburg.
 It is an important traffic junction located both on the Salzburg-Tyrol Railway line and at the Tauern Autobahn, a major highway route crossing the main chain of the Alps.

 Geography

 Bischofshofen is situated within the Northern Limestone Alps, in the valley of the Salzach river, about 50 km south of the state capital Salzburg.
 It is surrounded by the Hochkönig massif in the west, part of the Berchtesgaden Alps, the Tennen Mountains in the northeast, and the Salzburg Slate Alps in the southeast.

 The municipal area comprises the cadastral communities of Bischofshofen proper, Buchberg, Haidberg, and Winkl.